 Who it's for: a clinic where reception is drowning in phone calls.
 No-shows pull 20-30 percent off the schedule, patients ask for online booking, doctors want to see their calendar in one place.

-ROI in this category: no-show reduction of 30-50 percent (industry sources: Healthcare IT News, JMIR mHealth), additional patients from local SEO and Google reviews: 10-25 percent.
-For a clinic with 4 million PLN annual revenue, the investment pays back in 3-6 months.
+ROI in this category: no-show reduction of 30-50 percent (systematic reviews of SMS reminders in healthcare, including Gurol-Urganci et al., Cochrane Database 2013), additional patients from local SEO and Google reviews: 10-25 percent.
+For a clinic with 200 visits per week and an average visit value of 350-400 PLN (around 3.5-4 million PLN annual revenue), the investment typically pays back in 4-8 months.
+Provided you count margin from extra visits, not gross revenue.

 Tier 4: from 80,000 PLN, individual quote

-Clinic networks, hospitals, organizations of 50+ people with HIS.
-Multi-branch operation, data isolation between branches, integration with a central EHR (Eskulap, AMMS, KS-SOMED), DPIA at the organizational level, 24/7 SLA, audit logs at scale.
+Clinic networks, hospitals, organisations of 50+ people with HIS.
+Multi-branch operation, data isolation between branches, integration with a central EHR (Eskulap, AMMS, KS-SOMED, CGM CliniNet), DPIA at the organisational level, 24/7 SLA, audit logs at scale.

 This isn't a price for a website.
 It's a project for a patient-handling platform, in which the website is the presentation layer.

-Why the 3,000 PLN offer always ends in a rebuild
+Why the 3,000 PLN offer usually comes back as a rebuild

 The question I'll hear after this text is published: “but we have a 3,000 PLN website and it works”.
 It usually works until it stops.